alexgo-io/alexlab-doc/docs/product-features/stacks-swaps/how-to.md

 <figure><img src="../../.gitbook/assets/stacks-swaps/3-tx-settings.png" alt="" width="375"><figcaption><p>Transaction Settings panel example, with slippage tolerance set to 2%.</p></figcaption></figure>

-### Step 4
+### Step 4: Confirm the Swap

-Once you're ready to move ahead, select the "Swap" button which will bring up the Confirmation panel.
+Once you're ready to move ahead, select the `Swap` button which will bring up the Confirmation panel.
 This panel provides a final overview of your transaction details, allowing you to double-check price, route, fees and slippage.
 If everything looks good, click "Confirm" 😎.

 <figure><img src="../../.gitbook/assets/stacks-swaps/4-confirmation-panel.png" alt="" width="375"><figcaption></figcaption></figure>

-### Step 5
+### Step 5: Confirm the Transaction in Your Wallet

-After clicking "Confirm", you will need to confirm the transaction in your wallet.
+After clicking `Confirm`, you will need to confirm the transaction in your wallet.
 Here, your Stacks wallet is interacting with ALEX smart contract and is asking you for approval.
 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.

 {% hint style="info" %}
 To be completely sure, you can check: